amohanti/customer-api-example/README.md

 ## Use Case 3: Comments

-**1. Orders and LineItems have been designed as two different resources under the customer API**
+**1. Orders and LineItems have been designed as two separate resources under the customer API**

 **2. Orders is included as a sub-resource under Customers to be able to find orders by customers**

 **3. Orders is also included as a main resource to be able to find orders without knowing customer number**

-**4. lineitems is included as sub-resource under Orders, where one order can have multiple line items**
+**4. Lineitems is included as sub-resource under Orders, where one order can have multiple line items**

-**4. lineitems has the attributes lineitemID, productID and description**
+**4. Lineitems has the attributes lineitemID, productID and description**

-**5. This design caters for the use case to make the Customers API easily extendable to include Orders and Products**
+**5. This design allows a simple extension in the Customers API, to include Orders and Products**